- A-Z Policy Manual

 5.6.4.
 The traveler should carry their insurance ID card with them at all times during travel.

 5.7.1.
 The university reserves the right to issue an instruction that all university travelers evacuate a given location when, in its sole judgment, conditions have changed to the extent that continued presence in that location endangers the health, safety, or security of participants.

 5.7.2.
 The Senior International Officer, or designee, in consultation with additional experts as needed, will evaluate the conditions at a given travel location and make recommendations to the Provost regarding trip interruption and/or evacuation.

 5.7.3.
 If a traveler does not heed a university instruction to evacuate, that individual does so at his or her own risk, may forfeit insurance coverage, academic credit, tuition payments or expense reimbursement, may be held responsible for additional expense incurred by the university, and may be subject to disciplinary action under university policies, standards, or rules.

 5.8.
 International Traveler Risk Committee

 5.8.1.
 The International Traveler Risk Committee (ITRC) is a committee tasked with assessing and advising on international travel-related risk.
 The ITRC:

 a.
 May be consulted to advise when students, faculty, or staff are proposing to travel to high-risk destinations;

 b.
-Assesses risks associated with the proposed international travel and advises the Senior Vice Provost for Faculty Affairs, Vice Provost for Student Affairs, and ITR;
+Assesses risks associated with the proposed international travel and advises the Senior International Officer, Vice Provost for Student Affairs, and ITR;

 c.
 Oversees travel-tracking requirements and reporting; and,